 the two polariton states with $\tau=\pm 1$ have to be superimposed because of the optomechanical coupling in $\tau$-space.
 Inserting the ansatz~\eqref{FS} into the time-dependent Dirac equation yields the Floquet eigenvalue equation (FEE) $\mathcal{F}\bvec{c}=\varepsilon \bvec{c}$, where $\bvec{c}$ is the vector containing the Fourier coefficients $c_{p}^{\tau}$, and $\mathcal{F}$ is the Floquet matrix having eigenvalues $\varepsilon$.
-The Floquet matrix and the FEE in component form are given in the Appendix, see Eq.~\eqref{app:FEE} and Eq.~\eqref{FEE}, respectively.
+The Floquet matrix and the FEE in component form are given in the appendix; see Eq.~\eqref{app:FEE} and Eq.~\eqref{FEE}, respectively.
 In general, an analytical solution of the FEE does not exist~\cite{GH98}.
-This is in contrast to the scattering of graphene-electrons by time-periodic gate-defined potential barriers, for which the diagonal potential in sublattice space allows to integrate the Dirac equation~\cite{PA04,TB07,ZS08,SHF15_2}.
-We therefore determine the solutions of the FEE numerically, see Appendix.
+This is in contrast to the scattering of graphene-electrons by time-periodic gate-defined potential barriers, for which the diagonal potential in sublattice space allows one to integrate the Dirac equation~\cite{PA04,TB07,ZS08,SHF15_2}.
+We therefore determine the solutions of the FEE numerically; see appendix.

 Let us take another look at the Floquet-scattering setup depicted in Fig.~\ref{fig1}.
-Since the oscillating quantum dot gives (takes) energy to (away from) photons and phonons in form of multiple integers of the oscillation frequency, $E_{n}=E+n \Omega$ ($n \in \mathbb{Z}$), the scattering is inelastic.
-This implies that the wavefunctions have to be expressed as superpositions of states with energies $E_{n}$.
+Since the oscillating quantum dot gives (takes) energy to (away from) photons and phonons in the form of multiple integers of the oscillation frequency, $E_{n}=E+n \Omega$ ($n \in \mathbb{Z}$), the scattering is inelastic.
+This implies that the wave functions have to be expressed as superpositions of states with energies $E_{n}$.
 This is certainly unproblematic outside the dot, where the coupling is zero and we can use the unperturbed eigensolutions.
 The transmitted wave inside the dot, however, is composed of Floquet states according to Eq.~\eqref{FS}.
-On that account the wavenumbers $q_{n}^{(\pm)}$ and the Fourier coefficients $c^{\tau,\bk{\pm}}_{p,n}$ at each energy $E_{n}=\varepsilon^{\bk{\pm}}$ have to be determined by numerical diagonalization of the Floquet matrix $\mathcal{F}$.
-Note that the index $\bk{\pm}$ appears because the quasienergies are two-fold degenerate owing to the polariton pseudospin $ \tau$.
+On that account the wave numbers $q_{n}^{(\pm)}$ and the Fourier coefficients $c^{\tau,\bk{\pm}}_{p,n}$ at each energy $E_{n}=\varepsilon^{\bk{\pm}}$ have to be determined by numerical diagonalization of the Floquet matrix $\mathcal{F}$.
+Note that the index $\bk{\pm}$ appears because the quasienergies are two fold degenerate owing to the polariton pseudospin $ \tau$.